Tear gas fired at Hong Kong protesters

 Video

-The march had been banned by police who feared there would be violence.
+As a small group of protesters refused to disperse in the northern district of Yuen Long, police fired rubber bullets.

-The rally was planned to condemn an assault on pro-democracy protesters by armed masked men that took place last week.
+The demonstration took place where pro-democracy protesters had been attacked by suspected triad gang members.

-Protesters had accused the police of turning a blind eye and colluding with the attackers - claims the police deny.
+Police have been accused of turning a blind eye and colluding with the attackers, claims they deny.

 -